Sunak says he will let Tory MPs free reign over the fate of Johnson's party - ExBulletin

 Sunak says he will let Tory MPs free reign over the fate of Johnson’s party

+By Sam Blewett and David Hughes, in San Diego, Pennsylvania Political Staff

-ishi Sunak has pledged to give Tory MPs the freedom to govern the fate of Boris Johnson before he questions whether he lied on partygate.
+British Prime Minister Rishi Sunak has pledged to give Tory MPs the freedom to decide Boris Johnson’s fate before he questions whether he lied on the party door.

 Mr Johnson is due to appear on TV before the Privileges Committee next week so he can be questioned whether he deliberately misled the Commons.

-If the cross-party group of MPs decides he does, they could recommend a suspension which could ultimately lead to a by-election for Mr Johnson in his constituency of Uxbridge and South Ruislip.
+If the cross-party group of MPs decides it does, they could recommend a suspension which could ultimately lead to a by-election for Mr Johnson.

 But speaking to ITV News during a visit to San Diego, Mr Sunak insisted he would not try to influence the committee’s Tories not to impose a heavy sentence.